General teleportation channel in Fermionic Quantum Theory: Introduction

 \section{Introduction}

-Quantum Teleportation (QT) is a quantum information transmission task, first introduced by Bennett et al. \cite{bennett1993} where the sender and the receiver utilizes a pre-shared EPR-correlated pairs \cite{epr} of particles.
-The first experimental demonstration of quantum teleportation was due to Bouwmeester et. al. \cite{Boumeester1997} where the resource state used is entangled photon generated using parametric down conversion.
+Quantum Teleportation (QT) is a quantum information transmission task, first introduced by Bennett \textit{et al.} \cite{bennett1993} where the sender and the receiver utilizes a pre-shared Einstein-Podolsky-Rosen (EPR)-correlated pairs \cite{epr} of particles.
+The first experimental demonstration of QT was due to Bouwmeester \textit{et al.} \cite{Boumeester1997} where the resource state used is entangled photon generated using parametric down conversion.
 Apart from sending unknown quantum state of a particle, QT also find its application in quantum computation.
 Gottesman and Chuang, in their seminal paper \cite{Gottesman1999}, showed the essence of QT towards achieving fault-tolerant quantum computing.
-Also, the success probability of quantum gate operations in the linear optics quantum computation (LOQC) setup can be increased using non-deterministically prepared entangled states and quantum teleportation \cite{knill2001}.
+Also, the success probability of quantum gate operations in the linear optics quantum computation (LOQC) setup can be increased using non-deterministically prepared entangled states and QT \cite{knill2001}.
 Recent advancement in QT \cite{Langenfeld2021} also finds it's application towards quantum networks \cite{Avis2023}.

-The question of finding optimal QT fidelity was first answered by Horodecki et al. \cite{horodecki99_2} where the authors have shown that the optimal teleportation fidelity is related to the maximal singlet fraction of the resource state (generally, noisy) shared between sender and receiver.
-The authors utilized local twirling operations to reduce any bi-partite state to the form of isotropic state which is also physically isomorphic to a depolarizing channel in SQT -- the corresponding reduced channel under local twirling operations on the channel operation.
-Such optimal teleportation has recently been used for benchmarking the performance of NISQ devices \cite{NISQ2022}.
+The question of finding optimal QT fidelity was first answered by Horodecki \textit{et al.} \cite{horodecki99_2} where the authors have shown that the optimal teleportation fidelity is related to the maximal singlet fraction of the resource state (generally, noisy) shared between sender and receiver.
+The authors utilized local twirling operations to reduce any bi-partite state to the form of isotropic state which is also physically isomorphic to a depolarizing channel in SQT -- the corresponding reduced channel under the local twirling on channel operation.
+Such optimal teleportation has recently been used for benchmarking the performance of noisy intermediate-scale quantum (NISQ) devices \cite{NISQ2022}.